 Built using designs by the late Nikola Tesla, recovered from his New York apartment shortly after his death, the room housed what some would call a teleportation machine.
 It consisted of a “shimmering curtain” made of “radiant energy,” a special, and allegedly as-yet-undisclosed, form of energy that is “latent and pervasive” throughout the cosmos.
 It is, if this story is to be believed, what makes time travel possible.

 The curtain stood between two elliptical booms, and by passing through it, would-be travelers could journey across vast distances — and time itself.
+Basiago claims to have visited Gettysburg using the jump room, and that the experiments even took him as far as the planet Mars.

 Beyond that, there are few other details about the mysterious Jump Room, and no physical proof remains.
 Did it really exist?